 Vitamin D is one of the most researched and explored supplements.
 Vitamin D supplementation in deficient patients has been part of our program for wellness for many decades.
-In early 2020 numerous studies have come out in support of supplementing vitamin D in people with certain cancers.
+In 2020 numerous studies have come out in support of supplementing vitamin D in people with certain cancers.

 Over the years, researchers have found that vitamin D deficiency may be used as a marker to help screen patients who may be at risk for cancer.

 This was demonstrated in a March 2020 study where researchers wrote:(1)

 Over the past two decades, many studies reported the benefits of higher 25-hydroxyvitamin D [25(OH)D].
 Researchers found significant benefits in reducing risk of acute respiratory tract infections, many types of cancer, type 2 diabetes mellitus, premature death, and adverse pregnancy and birth outcomes.

 Measuring 25(OH)D concentrations is one way to both increase the awareness of vitamin D’s importance in maintaining good health and to encourage vitamin D supplementation or increased solar ultraviolet-B exposure to sustain well-being throughout life by reducing disease incidence.

 Although 20 ng/ml seems adequate to reduce risk of skeletal problems and acute respiratory tract infections, concentrations above 30 ng/ml have been associated with reduced risk of cancer, type 2 diabetes mellitus, and adverse pregnancy and birth outcomes.
 Thus, judicious testing of 25(OH)D concentrations could reduce disease incidence and make treatment expenditures more cost-effective.

 Benefits in colorectal cancer, respiratory diseases, and digestive cancer and diseases